 Local Culture: A Journal of the Front Porch Republic is now in existence.
 To read it, you’ll have to subscribe.
 But you can peruse the contents of our first issue and read the editor’s opening letter, a manifesto of sorts for tangible goods, real places, and wry humor.
-You can also support our efforts to produce a quality journal by donating to our GoFundMe campaign.
+You can also support our efforts to produce a quality journal by donating.

 In March of 2009 a group of writers unenthusiastic about the dull similitude of the major political parties, unreconciled to the deadening monoculture around them, and wary of the power and money being sucked toward a center that cannot hold, discovered amid their several disaffections that they shared certain commitments, among them a devotion to place, a respect for limits, and a nostalgia for liberty (also the capacity to use “nostalgia” without the usual progressivist sneer).
 So they did the most sensible thing they could think of: they shackled themselves to a borderless noplace by launching a website.
 They called it Front Porch Republic and adopted the tag “Place.
 Limits.
 Liberty.”